 Prior to joining BlackRock in 2014 Mr. Caron was Chief Commercial Officer at GE Capital Bank Ltd, where he was responsible for originating, structuring and executing mid-market lending and leasing transactions and was also member of the Bank Executive and Investment Committees.
 He was with GE for 14 years in roles of increasing responsibility in structured finance, equity investing, Mergers & Acquisitions and leveraged finance.
 Prior to that Mr. Caron worked at Suez and JP Morgan.
-He also served on the Board of Euromedic International.

-Mr Caron earned an undergraduate degree from ISG in Paris is 1991 and a Masters from ESCP-EAP European School of Management in 1992.
-He is also a two-time Olympic medalist in swimming.
+Mr. Caron earned an undergraduate degree from ISG in Paris is 1991 and a Masters from ESCP-EAP European School Of Management in 1992.
+He is also a two-time Olympic medallist in swimming.

 Arun Cronin is a Managing Director, and Head of Global Corporate Asset Finance and EMEA CLO at Credit Suisse.
 He is based in London, where he specialises in credit financing solutions, CLOs, credit structuring and RWA relief transactions.
 Before joining Credit Suisse in 2009 he worked at Merrill Lynch and Simmons & Simmons.